LigaV123/Front-end-developer-exercise/README.md

 # Front-end developer
 ## Personal overview

 I wrote this project in Typescript and React.js.
-I did not implement the project using Next.js, because I have not used that framework.

 I implemented some pagination, probably could have made some more components like product list, so the main app file would look cleaner.

 For styling I used the "tailwindcss" library.
 The main challenge using this library was making all pages with responsive designs, I probably could have made some more adjustments to that like smaller header and more compact the rest of the context.

-I did not manage to implement unit tests with @testing-library/react, because I have not worked with that library.

-With more time I could have made some more adjustments in the overall project, made functional tests and even implemented the project using Next.js.
+I did not manage to implement the project using Next.js and make unit tests with @testing-library/react, but with more time to research these libraries I could have made some more adjustments in the overall project.

 ## Exercise
 ### The aim: